Qin Shi Huang: Succession

-Upon witnessing the Emperor's death, Prime Minister Li Si feared the news could trigger a general uprising during the two months' travel for the imperial entourage to return to the capital Xianyang.
+Upon witnessing the Emperor's death, Chancellor Li Si feared the news could trigger a general uprising during the two months' travel for the imperial entourage to return to the capital Xianyang.
 Li Si decided to hide the emperor's death: the only members of the entourage to be informed were a younger son, Ying Huhai, the eunuch Zhao Gao, and five or six favourite eunuchs.
 Li Si ordered carts of rotten fish to be carried before and behind the wagon of the Emperor, to cover the foul smell of his body decomposing in the summer heat.
-Pretending he was alive behind the wagon's shade, they changed his clothes daily, brought food, and pretended to carry message to and from him.
+Pretending he was alive behind the wagon's shade, they changed his clothes daily, brought food, and pretended to carry messages to and from him.

 After they reached Xianyang, the death of the Emperor was announced.
 Qin Shi Huang had not liked to talk about his death and had never written a will.
 Although his eldest son Fusu was first in line to succeed him as emperor, Li Si and the chief eunuch Zhao Gao conspired to kill Fusu, who was in league with their enemy, general Meng Tian.
-Meng Tian's brother, a senior minister, had once punished Zhao Gao.
+Meng Tian's brother Meng Yi, a senior minister, had once punished Zhao Gao.
 Li Si and Zhao Gao forged a letter from Qin Shi Huang commanding Fusu and General Meng to commit suicide.
 The plan worked, and the younger son Hu Hai started his brief reign as the Second Emperor, later known as Qin Er Shi or "Second Generation Qin".

 Family

-The following are some family members of Qin Shi Huang:
+The immediate family members of Qin Shi Huang include: